Weekly overview of Azerbaijan's currency market

 1.8430

-The official exchange rate of the manat against the ruble increased by 0.0006.
-The average AZN/RUB decreased by 0.0007 manat and totaled 0.0213 manat.
+The official exchange rate of the manat against the ruble remained unchanged.
+The average AZN/RUB decreased by 0.0001 manat and totaled 0.0212 manat.

 |